Dubai is one of the seven emirates that the United Arab Emirates is made of.

 It can be considered something of an independent city-state and hands down the most modern and progressive emirate in the UAE.

-For years now, it has been an increadibly fast developing place, where tourist arrive in chordes to see the new technological and architectural marvels and enjoy the never before seen shopping malls.
+For years now, it has been an incredibly fast developing place, where tourist arrive in hordes to see the new technological and architectural marvels and enjoy the never before seen shopping malls.

 Given that it is located just five hours from Europe and three hours from most of Middle and Near East, as well as the subcontinent of India, Dubai is an excellent short-break destination where you can relax and rest from your travels with a little bih of shopping, sunbathing, dining and enjoying many social events.

 Dubai is a very safe city to travel to.
 Many say that the UAE is among the safest countries in the world.
 Overall, safety should not be an issue if you plan on traveling to UAE.